paul-fornage/Standalone-ClearCore-BIN-Flasher/README.md

 - Run Flash ClearCore to flash, `flash_and_monitor.cmd` to flash and then view the output

+- To just view the output without flashing, run `monitor.cmd`

 ### If that doesn't work, it's possible the shortcut broke.
 Here are the steps you can take _if the shortcut does not work_:

 - Open the root folder from a terminal.
 Windows tries to make this impossible because it assumes the user doesn't mean